The SDA residency agreement is new. It is designed for SDA and gives you greater protections.

 Your provider can give you a Notice to vacate for a few reasons.

-To see these reasons, view Landlord giving notice to vacate.
+To see these reasons, view Giving notice to a renter.